ST Mies: History

 Empire Connie was built for the MoWT.
 She was placed under the management of Townsend Bros (Ferries) Ltd. The Code Letters GKGX and United Kingdom Official Number 180993 were allocated.
 She served in India and Singapore.
 In 1946, she was sold to the Royal Netherlands Navy and renamed Mies.

 In 1947, or 1949, Mies was transferred to the Dutch East Indies Government.
 Her port of registry was Havenwezen.
 In 1951, Mies was transferred to the Republiek Indonesia Serikat at which time she was converted to operate on oil fuel.
 Her port of registry was changed to Jakarta.
 In 1953, Mies was transferred to the Indonesian Navy, serving until 1958 when she was transferred back to the Indonesian Government.

 In 1978, Mies was sold to the Port Authority of Tanjung Priok and was renamed Taluk Ambon.
 She served until 1983, being deleted from Lloyd's Register in that year.
-It's unknown whetwhr she was scrapped or preserved.
+It's unknown whether she was scrapped or preserved.